Optionals in Swift

 2. Guard Statement

-You can use guard statement to also check if optional contains a value.
+You can use guard-let-else statement to also check if optional contains a value.
 The guard statement has an else clause.
 The code inside the else clause is executed if the optional doesn’t have a value.
 If the optional has a value, it is available in the lines of code that follow the guard statement.

 guard let aliveCat = maybeAliveCat